learnweb/moodle-repository_owncloud/README.md

 The following text describes how the necessary issuer is created with the Moodle API and secondly how the issuer can be chosen.

-### Create Oauth2 Issuer
+### Create OAuth 2 Issuer
+You need to configure Moodle so that it knows how to talk to your ownCloud server.
-The ownCloud oauth2 issuer has to be registered in the admin menu `Dashboard ► Site administration ► Server ► OAuth 2 services`.
+For this, a so-called OAuth 2 issuer has to be registered in the admin menu `Dashboard ► Site administration ► Server ► OAuth 2 services`.
 When adding the issuer the ClientID, Secret and baseurl are necessary.
 ClientID and Secret are generated in the ownCloud instance.
 Additionally, Moodle has a second interface for adding endpoints.
 For the ownCloud Repository plugin four endpoints have to be registered (this is ownCloud specific):